Our Church History

 In 1987 Reverend Burston founded Jesus' kitchen; a ministry that served breakfast to the homeless people of need.
 Many other accomplishments were made during Rev. Burston’s tenure as Pastor but none more special than Jesus’ Kitchen.
 Reverend Burston retired on December 31, 2014.

 Though saddened by the retirement of Rev. Burston we continued to trust that God would direct us in the choice of a new Pastor.
 Our prayers were answered on January 16th, 2015 when Reverend Rodney M. Avent, Sr became our fifth Pastor.
 His wife is the lovely Stephanie L. Avent of Newburg, MD.
-They are parents to three wonderful children; Armonee, Rodney Jr, and Cameron.
+They are parents to four wonderful children; Armonee, Rodney Jr, and Cameron, and Caleb.